 How Do I End an Inactivity?

 The process of ending a business depends on the type of business.
-Corporations, LLCs, and partnerships registered with a state must go through a formal process if dissolution with the state.
-In addition, there are other tasks which must be performed.
-Read more about the steps to ending a business.
+Corporations, LLCs, and partnerships registered with a state must go through a formal process of dissolution with the state.